ARZZEZZAN/3DViewer/README.md

 *- Sounds interesting!*

 *-- It is.
 You should go to your team asap and start developing 3d modelling software.
 If we want to make this cartoon, we need our own software tools.
-The ones that on the market will only allow to animate a wooden pyramid, and even then in the form of a cube.*
+The ones that on the market will only allow us to animate a wooden pyramid, and even then in the form of a cube.*

 *- Okay, but first, we need to do the most important thing - the preview screen.*